dovetail-lab/fabric-operation/README.md

 # fabric-operation

 This package contains scripts that let you define, create, and test a Hyperledger Fabric network in Kubernetes locally or in a cloud.
 Supported cloud services include AWS, Azure, and Google Cloud.
-The fabric network parameters can be specified by a property file, e.g., the sample network, [netop1.env](./config/netop1.env).
+The fabric network can be specified by simple property files of the orderer and peer organizations, e.g., a sample network can be configured by an order organization [orderer.env](./config/orderer.env) and two peer organizations [org1.env](./config/org1.env) and [org2.env](.config/org2.env).

-The scripts support both `docker-compose` and `kubernetes`.
-All steps are done in docker containers, and thus you can get a Fabric network running without pre-downloading any artifact of Hyperledger Fabric.
+Once the organizations are configured, you can bootstrap the fabric network by using scripts in this repo, and run the network in either `docker-compose` or `kubernetes`.
+All the execution steps are done in docker containers, and thus you can get a Fabric network running without pre-downloading any artifact of Hyperledger Fabric.

-This utility is implemented using bash scripts, and thus it does not depend on any other scripting tool or framework.
-It supports Hyperledger Fabric applications developed in [dovetail](https://github.com/dovetail-lab/dovetail), which is a visual programming tool for modeling Hyperledger Fabric chaincode and client apps.
+This repo uses only bash scripts, and thus it does not depend on any other scripting tool or framework.
+It supports Hyperledger Fabric applications developed in [dovetail](https://github.com/dovetail-lab/dovetail), which is a zero-code visual programming tool for modeling Hyperledger Fabric chaincode and client apps.
 A complete end-to-end sample to deploy a dovetail app in Azure AKS cluster can be found in [jabil_aim](https://github.com/dovetail-lab/fabric-samples/tree/master/jabil-aim).

 ## Prerequisites